 [Section 141 inserted by No. 79 of 1987 s.
 62; amended by No. 64 of 2006 s.
 53.]

-142. The count of votes by Assistant Returning Officers
+142. The count of votes by assistant returning officers

-The procedure at the count of votes by the Assistant Returning Officers shall be as follows:
+The procedure at the count of votes by the assistant returning officers shall be as follows:

-(1) Each Assistant Returning Officer shall open all ballot boxes received at his counting place.
+(1) Each assistant returning officer shall open all ballot boxes received at his counting place.

-(2) The Assistant Returning Officer shall count all the votes on the ballot papers found in the boxes opened by himself, rejecting all informal ballot papers, and ascertain —
+(2) The assistant returning officer shall count all the votes on the ballot papers found in the boxes opened by himself, rejecting all informal ballot papers, and ascertain —

 (a) the number of votes for each candidate, if there are only 2 candidates; or